TheFactoryMustGrowLarger/towering-tupilaqs/README.md

 - Wladyslaw (Taxiarchos228), CC BY 3.0 <https://creativecommons.org/licenses/by/3.0>, via Wikimedia Commons

 ## Introduction
-Quiz game to determine if a piece of code is a bug or a feature for Python Discord Code Jam 2022
+Quiz game to determine if a piece of code is a bug or a feature for Python Discord Code Jam 2022.

+Hosted on Kamatera as long as the free trial lasts: [Quiz page](http://83-229-86-43.cloud-xip.io:3000/)

 original repository used for most of the jam got deleted or hidden, so pull request history is lost: [github.com/Devansh3712/towering-tupilaq](https://github.com/Devansh3712/towering-tupilaq)
 # Requirements